-Huntington needed to be able to understand what infrastructure elements support which IT services.
+Huntington needed to be able to understand which infrastructure elements supported which IT services.
 For this, they looked to the Zenoss Service Impact module, which allows infrastructure components to be modeled based on their relationships to services.
-An online banking service, for example, is backed by a huge amount of infrastructure, including multiple web farm, load balancer, application server, middleware, network, database, and mainframe components.
-When you know what managed resources are depended upon to deliver a service, you also know what redundancies exist and can determine if a fault is creating risk or directly impacting availability.
+An online banking service, for example, is backed by a huge amount of infrastructure, including multiple web farm, load balancer, application server, middleware, network, database and mainframe components.
+When you know which managed resources are depended upon to deliver a service, you also know what redundancies exist and can determine if a fault is creating risk or directly impacting availability.

-This visibility into service risk is game changing in terms of reducing organizational churn and unnecessary firefighting.
+This visibility into service risk is game-changing in terms of reducing organizational churn and unnecessary firefighting.
 Zenoss can look at events related to components supporting a service and help alert administrators when there is a risk to service delivery - even before availability is impacted.
-If the service does in fact experience performance degradation or downtime, built-in root cause isolation capabilities allow them to quickly identify the cause of a problem so the right team can begin working on a solution right away.
+If the service does in fact experience performance degradation or downtime, built-in root-cause isolation capabilities allow them to quickly identify the cause of the problem so the right team can begin working on a solution right away.
 Impact events are ranked, with those more likely to be the source of service issues given a higher percentage.

-Customer facing applications are critical at Huntington and require transaction level monitoring, so it was also important that Zenoss be able to integrate with their existing Application Performance Management (APM) solution.
+Customer-facing applications are critical at Huntington and require transaction level monitoring, so it was also important that Zenoss be able to integrate with their existing application performance management (APM) solution.
 Because it is easy to pull events from any element manager or point product, Huntington was able to quickly begin managing APM events in its unified Zenoss UI, with tickets being opened automatically in ServiceNow.
-Before Zenoss was implemented, they were only able to monitor 4-5 most critical applications.
-Now they are able to efficiently monitor more than 40, with the goal of reaching 70 in the near future.
+Before Zenoss was implemented, they were only able to monitor four or five of the most critical applications.
+Now, they are able to efficiently monitor more than 40, with the goal of reaching 70 in the near future.

-Huntington organizes its applications into Gold, Silver and Bronze service categories, and Zenoss was able to support this categorization so that problems could be triaged and prioritized depending on whether gold or silver business impact was being felt.
-With Zenoss group templates, the monitoring rules for APM event feeds can be automatically applied by putting them in Gold, Silver, or Bronze groups, making it easy to drive standardization.
+Huntington organizes its applications into gold, silver and bronze service categories, and Zenoss was able to support this categorization so that problems could be triaged and prioritized depending on whether gold or silver business impact was being felt.
+With Zenoss group templates, the monitoring rules for APM event feeds can be automatically applied by putting them into gold, silver or bronze groups, making it easy to drive standardization.